sbhrwl/aws/1.Basics/1.Fundamentals/5.VPC/README.md

 # Connection Between VPCs
 ## 1. VPC Endpoint
 - Enables us to connect AWS Services using private Network without using IGW or NAT
 - Gateway Endpoint
   - Provisions a Target (Endpoint ARN) as an entry point
   - Update Route Table with the Gateway endpoint
   - S3 and DynamoDB
-d.
-VPC endpoint Policies
+- VPC endpoint Policies
 - Interface Endpoint
   - Provisions ENI as an entry point
   - Must attach ENI to Security Group
   - Most AWS services
 ### Endpoint Policy
 - When you create a VPC endpoint, you can attach an endpoint policy to controls access to the service (for ex: S3) to which you are connecting.
 - You can modify the endpoint policy attached to your endpoint and add or remove the route tables used by the endpoint.